The Junior Scholars Program

-During this FREE program, Saturday sessions run from 10 am to 3 pm and are designed with an inquiry-based and project-based approach to teaching about black American history and the global black experience.
-Weekly, the Junior Scholars attend college-style lectures and presentations, engage in dialogue with adult scholars, participate in guided peer group discussions and activities, generate individual research projects and portfolios, and create collaborative media and arts projects that grow from their intensive study based on the Schomburg’s vast collections, exhibitions, and educational resources.
+During this FREE program, Saturday sessions run from 10 a.m. to 3 p.m. and use an inquiry-based and project-based approach to teach about black American history and the global black experience.
+Junior Scholars attend college-style lectures and presentations, engage in dialogue with adult scholars, participate in guided peer group discussions and activities, generate individual research projects and portfolios, and create collaborative media and arts projects that grow from their intensive study based on the Schomburg’s vast collections, exhibitions, and educational resources.

 The Junior Scholars Program

 515 Malcolm X Blvd.

 New York, NY 10037

 [Entrance on the corner of Lenox Avenue & 135th Street]

-For questions, Email SchomburgEd@nypl.org or Call (212) 491-2207.
+For questions, e-mail KadiatouTubman@nypl.org or call 212.491.2207.

 It is important to note that the topics covered as part of the Junior Scholars curriculum are not often addressed as part of student’s in-school learning.
-By highlighting the important contributions that African Americans have made to U.S. history and culture, the Program makes an important impression on participants and instills a deeper understanding about their heritage and the important role they play as citizens.
+By highlighting the important contributions that African-Americans have made to U.S. history and culture, the program makes an important impression on participants and instills a deeper understanding about their heritage and the important role they play as citizens.
 The Junior Scholars Program is unique in that it is one of the only opportunities middle- and high school-aged students in the New York area have to engage in structured, in-depth learning about black history.

 A listing of the various types of Junior Scholars curriculum activities:

-- Lectures/Seminars featuring leading authorities in African-American & Africana studies;
+- Lectures/Seminars featuring leading authorities in African-American & Africana studies

-- Video and film screenings;
+- Video and film screenings

-- Cultural arts performances;
+- Cultural arts performances

-- Special workshops in music, theater, dance, video production, magazine publication, visual arts and spoken word;
+- Special workshops in music, theater, dance, video production, magazine publication, visual arts and spoken word

-- Research projects (as part of this work students are granted special access to the Schomburg Center collections and exhibitions
+- Research projects, with special access to the Schomburg Center collections and exhibitions

-- Professional development forums for careers in fields such as business, medicine, law, science, technology, entertainment, education, and performing arts;
+- Professional development forums for careers in fields such as business, medicine, law, science, technology, entertainment, education, and performing arts

-- Educational tours of New York City historical and cultural sites;
+- Educational tours of New York City historical and cultural sites

-- An Annual Youth Summit, the Program’s culminating presentation and celebration in May.
+- An Annual Youth Summit, the program’s culminating presentation and celebration in May

 “The relationships formed at the Schomburg every Saturday are ever binding.
 I’ve watched scholars who have gone off to top educational institutions of higher leaning who stay in constant communications with those they have left behind, encouraging us to continue on our journey.
 As a four-time returning scholar, I am committed to sharing what I have learned with my peers who have not been as fortunate as I have been to be a member of the Junior Scholars Program.” — Taylor, 11th grade, 5th year Junior Scholar